1960 United States presidential election in North Carolina: Analysis

 North Carolina was won by Kennedy (D–Massachusetts), running with Senator Lyndon B. Johnson, with 52.11 percent of the popular vote against Nixon's 47.89 percent.

-Despite suspected hostility the state towards Kennedy's Catholicism, only in the traditionally Democratic parts of Appalachia and the previously extremely solid eastern part of the state did Kennedy decline upon Adlai Stevenson II’s 1956 performance, whilst Kennedy even gained in the Outer Banks where 1928 anti-Catholicism had been strongest.
+Despite suspected hostility in the state towards Kennedy's Catholicism, only in the traditionally Democratic parts of Appalachia and the previously extremely solid eastern part of the state did Kennedy decline upon Adlai Stevenson II’s 1956 performance, whilst Kennedy even gained in the Outer Banks where 1928 anti-Catholicism had been strongest.
 At the same time, the collapse of a long-standing political machine during the 1950s meant that Madison County, previously one of the strongest Republican bastions in the state, voted Democratic for the first time since 1876, whilst nearby Haywood County and Jackson County were the only counties to flip from Stevenson to Nixon.

 Kennedy was helped crucially by the increasing black voter registration that was totalling almost a third of the voting-age black population at the time of the election: it is estimated he received about seven-eighths of black voters in the urban precincts where they were concentrated, producing a substantial part of his sixty thousand vote statewide majority.

+This is the last time Mecklenburg County would vote for a Republican that would lose North Carolina's electoral votes.